Xyris montana Ries

 Crow, G. E., and C. B. Hellquist.
 2000.
 Aquatic and wetland plants of northeastern North America.
 Volume 2.
 Angiosperms: Monocotyledons.
 University of Wisconsin Press, Madison, Wisconsin.
 400 pp.

 Kral, R. 2000.
-Xyris.
-Pages 155-167 in Flora of North America Editorial Committee, editors.
+Xyridaceae.
+Pages 154-167 in Flora of North America Editorial Committee, editors.
 Flora of North America north of Mexico.
 Volume 22.
 Oxford University Press, New York, New York.

 Voss, E. G. 1972.
-Michigan Flora Part I. Gymnosperms and Monocots.
-Cranbrook Institute of Science Bulletin 55 and the University of Michigan Herbarium.
-University of Michigan, Ann Arbor, Michigan.
+Michigan Flora: Part I Gymnosperms and Monocots.
+Cranbrook Institute of Science Book 55, Bloomfield Hills, Michigan.
 488 pp.